Funding and Financial Support

 For how long will I be guaranteed funding?

 MASc students are guaranteed funding for the first two years of full-time studies.
 PhD students who enter directly are guaranteed funding for the first four years (twelve sessions).
 PhD students who transfer directly from the MASc program after one year are guaranteed funding for the first five years in total (fifteen sessions), which includes the year spent in the MASc program.
 Following the guaranteed funding period, funding arrangements are to be determined in consultation with the supervisor.

 Do I need to be a teaching assistant to receive my funding?

 No. Any income earned from teaching assistantships is supplementary to the base funding package.

 At UTIAS, the Graduate Office will widely distribute information on some scholarships.
 These include national (NSERC) and provincial (OGS) scholarships, as well as a limited number of other scholarships.

 Students are strongly encouraged to apply for external scholarships/ fellowships for which they are eligible.
 Not only will the external awards trigger the $20,000 supplement, they will also enhance the applicant’s curriculum vitae.
 Major Canadian scholarships include: NSERC, OGS and QEIIGSST.

 NSERC and QEIIGSST are restricted to Canadian citizens and permanent residents, but the OGS is available to visa students.
 Visa students are strongly encouraged to apply for scholarships in their own countries for studies abroad.

-Please consult the Appendices to Funding document for research-stream students.
+Please consult with the Appendices to Funding (PDF) document for research-stream students.
 We recommend that you familiarize yourself with the Funding Terms and Conditions, policies and information provided in the appendices.